Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/snowflake.md

 ### Step 2: Set up a data loading method

-Hero Pixel uses Snowflake’s
+HeroPixeluses Snowflake’s
 [Internal Stage](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-create-stage.html)
 to load data.

 Make sure the database and schema have the `USAGE` privilege.

-### Step 3: Set up Snowflake as a destination in Hero Pixel
+### Step 3: Set up Snowflake as a destination in HeroPixel

-Navigate to the Hero Pixel UI to set up Snowflake as a destination.
+Navigate to the HeroPixelUI to set up Snowflake as a destination.
 You can authenticate using username/password or key pair authentication:

 ### Login and Password